RomaMalasarte/RomaMalasarte.github.io/essays/ReflectionAI.md

 <img width="400px" class="rounded float-start pe-4" src="../img/AI.jpeg">

 ### I. Introduction
 About a year and a half ago, I went back home and took a visit to my uncle's house.
 His son, who worked as an IT and in the software developing field had asked me "where do you go to college and what are you studying?"
 This question was not new to me, but his response left me with confusion.
 As I was describing my college experience, he replied back saying that Computer Science is only advancing and now there is ChatGPT.
-He asked me, "have you heard of that?"
+He asked me, "have you heard of chatGPT?"
 I replied saying "no, what is that?"
 Finding myself typing in chatgpt on the web today, is surreal to me.
-Little did I know, something that I was 0% knowledgeable about has become applicable to my daily life. `
+Little did I know, something that I was 0% knowledgeable about just a year and a half ago has become applicable to my daily life. `

 At the beginning of this ICS314 course, I had a relieving feeling that AI was encouraged in the course.
 I was worried that I will not be able to use AI, especially for software engineering which I have heard to be quite difficult and hectic that.